Latteflo/Py-projects/moodle_automatization/instructions.md

    ```shell
    python moodle_attendance.py
    ```
-   The script will automatically open a Chrome browser window, log into Moodle with the provided credentials, navigate to the attendance page, and perform the check-in or check-out operation based on the current time and day.
+4. The script will automatically open a Chrome browser window, log into Moodle with the credentials from your `.env` file, navigate to the attendance page, and perform the check-in or check-out operation based on the current time and day.

+### It's important not to upload your .env file to version control or share it with others as it contains sensitive information.

+#### Ensure that your .env file is listed in your .gitignore if using git to prevent it from being committed.

-### Automation
+## Automation

 For automated execution, we will be using scheduling tools like cron jobs on Linux/Mac or Task Scheduler on Windows.
 Set up the tool to run the script at times just before your check-in and check-out times.